 History of The Merchant Navy Association

-The Merchant Navy Association came off the slipway in 1989 and has been guided to seek more recognition and respect for our seafaring veterans, life at sea and our maritime history.
-This was in the minds of many seafarers, at that time, who felt that after nearly fifty years since the end of WWII little or nothing was understood of the Merchant Navy and the suffering and sacrifice of thousands of wartime merchant seafarers.
+The Merchant Navy Association was launched in 1989 and has been guided to seek more recognition and respect for our seafaring veterans, life at sea and our maritime history.
+This was in the minds of many seafarers who, at that time, felt that after nearly fifty years, since the end of WWII, little or nothing was understood of the Merchant Navy and the suffering and sacrifice of thousands of wartime merchant seafarers.

-At the core of our objectives is the recognition of the Merchant Navy Veterans and the critical and strategic role of the Merchant Navy in times of war and conflict.
-We must continue to acknowledge those seafarers.
-We must encourage a pride in our national maritime heritage and we must continue to present opportunities for future generations to heed the “call of the sea” and develop public awareness in future events.
+At the core of our objectives is the greater recognition of the Merchant Navy.
+This includes importantly, its veterans and the critical and strategic role of the Merchant Navy in times of war and conflict.
+It also includes its on-going commercial importance to the United Kingdom.
+We must continue to acknowledge seafarers, encourage pride in our national maritime heritage and continue to present opportunities for future generations to heed the “call of the sea” and develop public awareness in future events.

 The Association was first registered with the Charity Commission, as no. 1135661, in June 2009.